SKU: 2730-1

 All sheet metal parts are made of heavy, polished, unlacquered brass.
 The screen is made of opal glass.

 A specially designed black plastic cable strain relief relieves the cable so that it does not carry the entire weight of the luminaire.
-As an extra accessory, for a contemporary ceiling connection, there is a porcelain ceiling bracket with a wooden base plate that is purchased separately (item no. 3041-64).
+A porcelain ceiling bracket with a wooden base plate (item no. 3041-64) is available as an optional accessory for a contemporary ceiling connection.

 Funkis lamp Flowers brass 20 cm